 The 1D river model is linked to the 2D zone by hydraulic spills that represent the River Banks.
-When the water level between two section exceeds an adjacent bank level, water is permitted to flow into the 2D zone where it will follow overland flow paths.
-Flow is also allowed to re-enter the 1D river model if the depth in the 2D zone exceeds adjacent depths in the model.
+When the water level between two sections exceed an adjacent bank level, water is permitted to flow into the 2D zone where it will follow overland flow paths.
+Flow is also allowed to re-enter the 1D river model if the depth in the 2D zone exceeds adjacent depths in the 1D reach..